sara-nl/VU_HPC/README.md

 Training material for the VU HPC course.

+Linux_Cluster
-* Linux_Cluster: Presentation and excercises for the "Linux and Cluster Computing" training (Thursday 14/11/2019).
+: Presentation and excercises for the "Linux and Cluster Computing" training (Thursday 14/11/2019).